Terence Mekoski: Michigan House of Representatives

 Mekoski was elected to the Michigan House of Representatives in May 2022, succeeding Doug Wozniak, who was elected to the Michigan Senate.
 During his campaign, Mekoski called for a forensic audit of Michigan's 2020 presidential election results.
 After redistricting, Mekoski faced Wozniak in the August 2022 Republican primary for Michigans's 59th district.
 He placed second in the primary.

+Macomb County Sheriff Election

+Mekoski kicked off his campaign to run for Macomb County Sheriff on March 6, 2024.
+Mekoski is running in the Republican primary election for the office of Macomb County Sheriff.

+Mekoski's top campaign priorities include: